 The Medical Library welcomes IU School of Medicine students, staff and faculty to post announcements and advertisements for events that promote collaboration and community and offers space for these postings.
 The Library has a digital sign on the first floor and five bulletin boards for posting flyers.
 Bulletin boards are located outside the first, second and third floors restrooms, on the first floor by the first stairway, and on the second floor near the elevators.

 Digital advertisements are posted for no longer than one week.
 Digital advertisements that promote events held at the Medical Library have first priority; all others are at the discretion of library staff.
 Accuracy of information is the responsibility of the person, group or office submitting the advertisement.
 Please allow seven days for digital signs to be posted.
-Requests for posts to the digital sign are submitted through the digital sign request form.
+Requests for posts to the digital sign are submitted by emailing email@example.com.

 Every item should have a date, either within the text or a posted date written somewhere.
 Items may remain for 30 days after posted date or one day after event ends.
 Library staff will add a posted date if none exists, and the item will be removed 30 days after that date.